jpolvora/mvcexpress/README.md

 # mvcexpress
-Mvc Structure for Express and Node.js

-Convention over configuration.
+A Convention Over Configuration MVC Framework on top of Express for Node.js

 # Install
 ```js